CumulusNetworks/docs/content/guides/nvidia-air/Air-Python-SDK/_index.md

 ## Installation

 To install the SDK, use pip.
-Either command will work below based on context.
+Choose the command that fits your context.

 If using the modernized python3 method: